 Click here to see our videos answering frequently asked questions about discrimination and retaliation.

 A 2019 ADP Research Institute Study analyzing payroll data from 13 million employees from 30,000 firms across eight sectors found that women earn 79 percent of what mean earn.

-According to a Council of Economic Advisers issue brief about the Gender Gap, in 2014, “median earnings for a woman working full-time all year in the United States totaled only 79 percent of the median earnings of a man working full-time all year.
+And according to a Council of Economic Advisers issue brief about the Gender Gap, “median earnings for a woman working full-time all year in the United States totaled only 79 percent of the median earnings of a man working full-time all year.
 Phrased differently, she earned 79 cents for every dollar that he earned.”

 Significantly, the employer must prove not just that proffered reasons could explain the wage disparity, but that the proffered reasons do in fact explain the wage disparity.
 An employer seeking summary judgment in an Equal Pay Act case must produce sufficient evidence such that no rational jury could conclude but that the proffered reasons actually motivated the wage disparity.

 In the Third, Fourth and Tenth Circuits, an employer can avoid summary judgment only if it submits evidence from which a reasonable factfinder could conclude not simply that the employer’s proffered reasons could explain the wage disparity, but that the proffered reasons do in fact explain the wage disparity.
 This is a heavier burden than an employer’s burden to proffer a legitimate, nondiscriminatory reason for the challenged action in a Title VII case.

 No Requirement to Prove that Two Jobs are Identical

 An EPA claimant “does not have to prove that two jobs are identical but rather must show that the “skill, effort and responsibility required in the performance of the jobs are substantially equal.”
 Arrington v.
 Cobb County, 139 F.3d 865, 876 (11th Cir.
 1998).